The Southern US is known for a lot of things for sure, but if you’re looking for weird things to do in the South, this post is for you!

 The Moogseum – Asheville, North Carolina

 The whole of Asheville could feasibly be a category of its own on this list as the creative city is a place that celebrates all things weird.
 It’s a center for counter-culture eccentricity and has a plethora of interesting shops, restaurants, and bars.
-One of the weirdest things to do in Asheville is visiting the Moogseum, a little museum that celebrates the life and work of Dr. Bob Moog who lived in Asheville.
+One of the weirdest things to do in Asheville is visit the Moogseum, a little museum that celebrates the life and work of Dr. Bob Moog who lived in Asheville.

-Dr. Moog invented the legendary Moog synthesizer and the museum is a homage to the science of sound, the instrument and its creator.
+Dr. Moog invented the legendary Moog synthesizer and the museum is a homage to the science of sound, the instrument, and its creator.
 The interactive exhibitions offer a playful exploration of sound.
 One of the highlights is a dome where you can explore how electricity turns into sound.
 Other features include an interactive Bob Moog Timeline, a recreation of Bob’s workbench, and interactive teachings and experiments with Synthesis.

 Contributed by Victoria Kennedy of Bridges and Balloons